First session of the 12th National People's Congress

-The 2013 National People's Congress (formally, the 1st Session of the 12th National People's Congress) held its annual meeting in March 2013 at the Great Hall of the People in Beijing, China.
+The first session of the 12th National People's Congress held its annual meeting in March 2013 at the Great Hall of the People in Beijing, China.
 The session opened 5 March and concluded on 16 March, 2013 This was the Session in which major state positions were elected.

+The session

 Government Work Report

 Below are the key points of the country's achievements in the past five years, from Premier Wen Jiabao's work report: